Consumer Reports Thinks More People Should Buy This Underrated BMW

 Designed by committee and misunderstood by the public, the Ford Edsel was arguably the biggest automotive failure of the 20th century.
 Today, a superb European luxury car is being similarly snubbed.

 Read on to learn everything you need to know about the underrated BMW that Consumer Reports (CR) says more people should buy.
-BMW has some underrated cars with great performance

 Which cars are underrated according to Consumer Reports?